How to Register Your Car in Dubai

 - A copy of the buyer’s passports

-All used cars are inspected at Tasjeel or Shamil centres before being handed over to buyers.
+All used cars in Dubai are inspected at Tasjeel or Shamil centres before being handed over to buyers.
 The documents mentioned above are also submitted at these centres.
 After submission, the ownership transfers to the buyer and the used-car registration process begins.

 - Vehicle inspection test: AED 170